 WEDDING GLOVE ETIQUETTE

 Winter weddings, Debutante Balls, and Mardi Gras, is the time of year that calls out for formal gloves.
 At Perfect Details this means many emails to Rachel Howard, inquiring on evening glove etiquette.
 Below, please find your guide to opera length glove etiquette:

 1. Opera gloves should not be put on in public.
 Formal gloves should be donned in the privacy of one’s home before going out.

 2. Your gloves should be kept on when shaking hands in a reception line or when dancing.

 3. Gloves may also be worn while drinking, however, It is better to remove, or partially remove them, when possible (see #4 below).

-4. You can partially remove your opera gloves by unbuttoning the mousquetaire wrist opening and pull your hand out through the opening, then tucking the finger section under the wrist or under your bracelet, if you are wearing bracelets – **bracelets should be worn over the gloves.
+4. You can partially remove opera gloves by unbuttoning the mousquetaire wrist opening and pulling your hand out through the opening, then tucking the finger section under the wrist or under your bracelet, if you are wearing bracelets.
+Note that bracelets should be worn over the gloves.

-For more tips and advise on wedding gloves and evening gloves, visit our tips and advise section on color, selecting the best style for your gown and more.
+For more tips and advice on wedding gloves and evening gloves, visit our tips and advice section on color, selecting the best style for your gown, and more.